Eating Less Meat For Completely Selfish Reasons

 When I’m picking a lunch spot to meet up with someone I haven’t seen in a while and I say I’d prefer somewhere that has good vegetarian options, the inevitable response is “Oh, I’m not vegetarian.
 Are you?”
 My answer: “No, but I also don’t need to eat meat with every single meal.”

 If we must be technical: when I say "vegetarian" here I mean "ovo-lacto-vegetarian", a.k.a. everything goes except body parts.The fleshly transgressions are inevitably for getting Asian food with my Asian-American friends, which I have not come to a resolution on yet because the literally killer combo of cultural connection and delicious nostalgia seems to be great at overriding my capability to say no to things.
-The non-fleshly vegan transgressions are mostly butter and cheese.
+The non-fleshly vegan transgressions are mostly cheese.

 I’ve briefly thought about or attempted to go mostly-vegetarian several times before for ethical reasons, but quickly failed out of a combination of habit and sheer convenience; meat is everywhere in America.
 And when animals are raised in total isolation from human society and then delivered to your grocery store in neat little blood-free pink packages sealed in shiny plastic, the problem of consuming animal products is more a vague theoretical handwave in most people’s heads than an active thought process.